Image of a painting by Peter Paul Rubens, titled ‘The Calydonian Boar Hunt’ (early 17th century)

 Weighing a full half talent, female griffons were larger even than their male counterparts.
 The huge wingspan was necessary to lift so cumbersome a load.
 Once it gained the right altitude, it soared awhile, circling the battlefield nine times, not needing to flap, carried on the thermals.
 Eventually it broke from the kettle and flew northward.

 As a hatchling, the griffin had been born into a volt that roosted far to the south, on the slopes of Parnassus, near Delphi.
 In adolescence, it was struck by wanderlust, and in wandering happened upon a new, larger flock.
 A flock that disregarded random carrion; birds with a taste for human flesh.
-Most of their meals were provided compliments of a certain Boeotian chief.
+Most of their meals were provided compliments of a certain chief in Thessaly.

 Crossing the Pindus, into sandy Phthia, the griffon flew over a palace-and-citadel.
 Utilizing the natural defenses of the mountainous geography, the dwelling overlooked an escarpment.
 A man approaching the palace looked up as the giant bird passed, and for an instant their eyes met.